tchugh09/documentation/docs/concepts/what-is-a-workflow-execution.md

 A Workflow Execution has exclusive access to its local state, executes concurrently to all other Workflow Executions, and can communicate with other Workflow Executions using Signals.

 A Workflow Execution is either Running or Closed.
-When a Workflow Execution is Running, it is either actively progressing or suspended, awaiting on something.
+When a Workflow Execution is Running, it is either actively progressing, suspended, or awaiting on something.

 ![Workflow Execution Running status](/diagrams/workflow-execution-running-status.svg)